samuel1/audio_mode/README.md

 ## About
-I tried so many things, and running headless etc.  Before finding audio tweaks that really helped
+I tried so many things, like running headless etc.  Before finding audio tweaks that really helped

 This script switches on those tweaks;  and switches them back off when done

 * Audio can be quickly rebooted (for emergency live usage!)
 * Can be run within X, or without.
 If without, then X is shutdown until audio_mode ends
-* The computer and screen are kept awake throughout
+* The computer and screen are optionally kept awake throughout

 ## Usage
-First check your configuration, using [realtimeconfigquickscan](https://github.com/raboof/realtimeconfigquickscan), and follow through what it says
+First check your configuration, try [realtimeconfigquickscan](https://github.com/raboof/realtimeconfigquickscan), and follow through what it says

-If you'd like/need to edit this script, then see http://wiki.linuxaudio.org/wiki/system_configuration for excellent information on realtime audio configuration.
+If you'd like/need to edit this script, then see http://wiki.linuxaudio.org/wiki/system_configuration for excellent information.
 But I hope this script can get you a long way to one-click x-run freeness

 To make use of the script, download it, then maybe run `chmod u+x audio_mode.sh`.
 This will make it clickable and runnable with `./audio_mode.sh`

-But before running it, please configure it for your own setup.
-Something like:
+But before running, please configure it for your own setup.
+Simply:

 ```bash
 setup_apps() {